surister/blog/content/blog/understanding-partitioned-tables-cratedb.md

 To understand why a partition is a [specialized]{.fm} shard, we first need to understand the storage model of CrateDB.

-:alink{text='Apache Lucene' href='https://lucene.apache.org/'} is the cornerstone of the data model.
+[Apache Lucene](https://lucene.apache.org/) is the cornerstone of the data model.
 A table is split is several chunks called [shards]{ .fm }, a shard is the same as a Lucene Index.
 Every index is composed of [segments]{.fm}, segments are immutable and write-only, akin to pages, and they are composed of [documents/rows]{.fm}.
 Segments can be